 For companies just dipping their toes into the messaging waters, adopting WhatsApp comes with a host of questions.
 Our guide will help you understand WhatsApp for Business, the WhatsApp Business API, how to build a WhatsApp chatbot, and finally, how to integrate it with Zendesk.

 What is WhatsApp for Business?

-WhatsApp offers an app and/or API to companies looking to communicate with customers on the WhatsApp platform, both of which are often referred to as WhatsApp Business.
+WhatsApp offers a business app and/or an Application Programming Interface (API) to companies looking to communicate with customers on the WhatsApp platform.
+Both the app and API are often referred to as WhatsApp Business.

-WhatsApp Business has an Application Programming Interface (API) for enterprise, commercial, and larger SMB teams managing more customer requests.
+WhatsApp Business API is for enterprise, commercial, and larger SMB teams managing more customer requests.
 The API is designed for support teams that are scaling and have outgrown the WhatsApp Business inbox, which we’ll discuss later in this guide.